mad2342/SoftExperienceCap/README.md

 # Soft Experience Cap

 [Battletech Mod][ModTek] Mission experience only gets rewarded up to a certain limit which is expandable with the right Argo Upgrades.
-If mechwarriors reach this experience cap they'll only get additional XP for each killed opponent on the field.

 ## Gameplay changes
 * Pilots gain experience normally until they hit the current limit